apereo/cas/developer/Contributor-Guidelines.md

 ## Getting Started

-All CAS contributions SHOULD be made via GitHub pull request, which requires that contributions are offered from a fork of the [apereo CAS repository](https://github.com/apereo/CAS):
+All CAS contributions SHOULD be made via GitHub pull requests, which requires that contributions are offered from a fork of the [apereo CAS repository](https://github.com/apereo/CAS):

 Refer to the GitHub [Fork a Repo](http://help.github.com/fork-a-repo/) page for help with forking.